Thomas Agnew & Sons

-Thomas Agnew & Sons is a fine arts dealer in London that began life as part of in a print and publishing partnership with Vittore Zanetti in Manchester in 1817 which ended in 1835, when Agnew took full control of the company.
-The firm opened its London gallery in 1860, where it soon established itself as one of Mayfair's leading dealerships.
-Since then Agnew's has held a pre-eminent position in the world of Old Master paintings.
-It also had a major role in the massive growth of a market for contemporary British art in the late 19th century.
-In 2013, after nearly two centuries of family ownership, Agnew's closed.
-The name was subsequently purchased privately and the gallery is now run by Lord Anthony Crichton-Stuart, a former head of Christie's Old Master paintings department, New York.
+Thomas Agnew & Sons is a fine arts dealer in London that began as a print and publishing partnership between Thomas Agnew and Vittore Zanetti in Manchester in 1817.
+Agnew ended the partnership by taking full control of the company in 1835.

+The firm opened its London gallery in 1860, where it established itself as a leading art dealership in Mayfair.
+Agnew's held a pre-eminent position in the world of Old Master paintings.
+It also played a major role in the growth of a market for contemporary British art in the late 19th century.

+Agnew's was sold privately and the gallery is now run by Lord Anthony Crichton-Stuart, a former head of Christie's Old Master paintings department, New York.

 History

 Agnew's, as it is commonly called, has long held a prominent position in the Bond Street trade in Old Master pictures.
 The founder's sons, Sir William Agnew, 1st Baronet (1825–1910) and Thomas Agnew (1827–1883), were pivotal in the firm's rise in London, where Agnew's first established itself in 1860.
 Broadly speaking, Sir William's line produced the in-house connoisseurs (most notably C. Morland Agnew [1855–1931]), while Thomas's son, W. Lockett Agnew (1858–1918), inherited his father's commercial flair.